cambridge-collection/dl-loading-ui/README.md

 The repository contains a Docker Compose file which will run a suitable database, plus a web-based DB admin UI to manage it.

-Run `$ docker-compose --env-file example.env up` in the repository to start the services with appropriate values set in the example.env
+Run `$ docker-compose --env-file example.env up --build` in the repository to start the services with appropriate values set in the example.env

 ## Deployment